 - Industries CPQ Developer: Develop configure, price, quote (CPQ) applications for the Salesforce Communications, Media, and Energy & Utilities clouds.

-- B2C Commerce Developer: Customize Salesforce Commerce through configurations, user management, and development with the Salesforce B2C Commerce Digital platform.
+- B2C Commerce Developer: Customise Salesforce Commerce through configurations, user management, and development with the Salesforce B2C Commerce Digital platform.

-- Marketing Cloud Developer: Create personalized, dynamic messages and landing pages using Marketing Cloud scripting languages, data configuration, manipulations, and advanced segmentation, as well as reporting and analytics.
+- Marketing Cloud Developer: Create personalised, dynamic messages and landing pages using Marketing Cloud scripting languages, data configuration, manipulations, and advanced segmentation, as well as reporting and analytics.

 - Slack Certified Developer: Build interactive apps on the Slack platform.